hugoleeney/blueface/README.md

 - Update the test suite to extend coverage and limit the number of tests which need changing when changes are introduced
 - Any other changes which improve the reliability of this code in production

 If you do not have enough information, make any assumptions you would like and note them down with TODO comments.
+Feel free to make comments that highlight completion of the tasks listed above.

-We believe this should take less than 3 hours to complete, but understand you may have other commitments and time constraints.
-Please let me know (roughly) when we should expect your answers (e.g. "Over the weekend") or if you need more time.
-It may take us 2 to 3 days to review your answers.
+Please budget 3 hours to complete.
+We understand you may have other commitments and time constraints and do evaluate responses with the stated level of effort in mind.
+Please let me know (roughly) when we should expect your answers or if you need more time.
+We strive to respond to your effort as promptly as we can.

 Please don’t forget, your code should be production ready, clean and tested!